simov/markdown-viewer/README.md

 - __`*://*`__ - `\.(?:markdown|mdown|mkdn|md|mkd|mdwn|mdtxt|mdtext|text)(?:#.*|\?.*)?$`
 - __`*://website.com`__ - `\/some\/custom\/path\/to\/serve\/markdown\/$`

 In this example we have allowed all origins (the first entry).
-The default Path Matching RegExp is going to match on URLs ending with markdown file extension.
+The default Path Matching RegExp is going to match URLs ending with markdown file extension.

 In case we want to match a custom path we have to add a more specific origin and specify its Path Matching RegExp accordingly.